 A pragmatic conservative prime minister whose career was later eclipsed by a dramatic corruption scandal during a presidential run.

-François Fillon cut his teeth in French politics as a diligent, somewhat austere figure from the parliamentary right, known for his expertise on industrial policy and a belief in fiscal rigor.
-His ascent to prime minister under the flamboyant Nicolas Sarkozy in 2007 created a study in contrasts; Fillon was the steady, managerial hand tasked with implementing reforms.
-His government navigated the early stages of the global financial crisis, passing a controversial pension reform.
-However, the defining chapter of his public life came after leaving office.
-In 2017, as the frontrunner for the presidency, his campaign imploded under allegations he had paid his wife and children public funds for fictitious parliamentary jobs.
-Convicted in a landmark trial, Fillon's story transformed from one of expected leadership to a symbol of elite entitlement and legal accountability.
+François Fillon cut his teeth in French politics as a diligent figure from the parliamentary right, specializing in industrial policy and fiscal rigor.
+He became prime minister under Nicolas Sarkozy in 2007, a steady managerial hand tasked with implementing reforms.
+His government navigated the early stages of the global financial crisis and passed a controversial pension reform.
+The defining chapter came after leaving office.
+In 2017, as presidential frontrunner, his campaign imploded under allegations he paid his wife and children public funds for fictitious parliamentary jobs.
+Convicted in a landmark trial, Fillon's story transformed from expected leadership into a symbol of elite entitlement and legal accountability.

 1946–1964